Aens/Gw2RaidExplorer/README.md

 (you still need to install it replacing the old files, though).
 * Redesign: I didn't like how the sections were made.
 It was confusing to know from which raid is a skin/mini.
 Now that's not an issue anymore.
+* Fixed: A bug that prevented the program to opening if it couldn't reach this repository to check if you have the latest version.
 * Fixed: Asigning colors would iterate over the wrong widgets and reset would always set it gray instead of theme.
 * Fixed: Trying to download files for arcdps would crash the program under specific circunstances.